 HCFS is an authorized food distributor in the Emergency Food Assistance Program (TEFAP) and provides no-cost groceries for households that have incomes up to 300% of the federal poverty level.
 HCFS will provide TEFAP food once a month.
 Click here to get more information about qualifying income levels for TEFAP.

 When available, birthday bags are given to children ages 3 to 9 during their birthday month.

 Food 4 Kids is a year round “backpack” program that provides weekend meals to participating children who attend any Hayward Public School, any LCO School, or St. Francis Mission School.
 During the school year, weekend meals are provided weekly to the children at school.
 The food is distributed each Friday (or the last scheduled school day) at school.

-There is no charge for this food and families do not need to be clients of the Hayward Community Food Shelf to receive this food.
 Registration forms for the Food 4 Kids program are available at the school offices or click here to download a form.

 Food 4 Kids Summer Program

 During the summer (June, July and August), food for up to 8 extra meals may be picked up each month at the food shelf.
 Every child that attends any Hayward Public School, LCO School, St. Francis Mission School, or home schooled through one of these schools is eligible.